kony/KNF_Bluetooth/README.md

 #To run this app

+1. Download the project zip file.
+2. Unzip the project to any folder
+3. Launch Kony Visualizer Enterprise version 7.0.
-- Import the project.
+4. Import the project by selecting the JSBindingBT folder.
-- Go to Application Properties -> Native -> Android
+5. Go to Application Properties -> Native -> Android
-- Enable Mobile First API's
+6. Enable Mobile First API's
-- Build and run the application
+7. Build and run the application

 # Supported platforms:
 **Mobile**